theforeman/puppet-puppet/README.md

 The listening port can be configured by setting `server_http_port` (which defaults to 8139).

-For passenger setups, this HTTP instance accepts no connections by default (`deny all` in the `<Directory>` snippet).
-Allowed hosts can be configured by setting the `server_http_allow` parameter (which expects an array).

 For puppetserver, this HTTP instance accepts **ALL** connections and no further restrictions can be configured.
-The `server_http_allow` parameter has no effect at all!

 **Note that running an HTTP puppetmaster is a huge security risk when improperly configured.
 Allowed hosts should be tightly controlled; anyone with access to an allowed